rahearn/slcsp/README.md

 Setup
 -----

-1. Install dependencies with `bundle install`
+Install dependencies with `bundle install`

+This was only tested running ruby 2.5.1

 Run Tests